Coronavirus: Three kept in observation at RML Hospital in Delhi

 India

-New Delhi, Jan 28: Three persons have been kept under observation at an isolation ward of RML Hospital for a possible exposure to novel coronavirus, officials said on Tuesday.
+New Delhi, Jan 28: Three persons have been kept under observation at an isolation ward of RML Hospital for possible exposure to novel coronavirus, officials said on Tuesday.

 The three -- all men aged between 24 and 48 -- were admitted on Monday and their samples have been sent for testing, Dr Minakshi Bhardwaj, Medical Superintendent of RML Hospital, said.